 Stockton-on-Tees

 § This page gives an overview of the Stockton-on-Tees local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Stockton-on-Tees spans both sides of the River Tees, with Stockton town itself and Yarm as key centres.
 Stockton’s riverside has been redeveloped with attractions like the Infinity Bridge, theatres, and parks, while Yarm retains its Georgian high street charm.
 The River Tees plays a central role, with rowing, walks, and wildlife along its banks, and the Tees Barrage serving as a hub for watersports.
 The district’s landscape includes suburban areas, market towns, and countryside, combining riverside scenery with cultural and historic landmarks.

-The administrative boundary of Stockton-on-Tees can be viewed on OpenStreetMap: District Boundary of Stockton-on-Tees.
+The administrative boundary of Stockton-on-Tees can also be viewed on OpenStreetMap: District Boundary of Stockton-on-Tees.

 Key Facts about Stockton-on-Tees